WoNoMute/wonomute.github.io/_interviews/jenny-berger-myhre.md

 *Jenny is a multidisciplinary artist working with sound, video and photography.
 Her music is created from field recordings, computer generated sequences, modular synths and lo-fi electronics resulting in soundscapes with references to both the electro-acoustic tradition as well as experimental pop music.
 Jenny's work revolves around personal documentation and archives, intimacy, memory, reality and re-contextualisation.
 Since the release of her debut album “Lint” in 2017, she has been working with musician and novelist Jenny Hval.
 In 2021 she received the Norwegian Arts Council’s work grant for young artists.*

 {% include image.html
-max-width="80%" file="/assets/interviews/jenny-b-m.jpg" alt="Jenny Berger Myhre"
+max-width="100%" file="/assets/interviews/jenny-b-m.jpg" alt="Jenny Berger Myhre"
 caption="Jenny Berger Myhre" %}

 ## What is your background?

 I have been working with field recordings for some time.
 In high school I started recording my friends, music and sounds that had a personal connection to me.
 When I was 15, I began with photography.
-While studying musicology at the University of Oslo, I did a one-year exchange year at Goldsmiths College as part of my BA and started using these recordings to make music.
+While studying musicology at the University of Oslo, I did a one-year exchange year at [Goldsmiths College](https://www.gold.ac.uk/) as part of my BA and started using these recordings to make music.
 I then learned how to use these sounds live in concerts at the Norwegian Academy of Music (NMH) studying Live Electronics.
 Since then I have been freelancing, doing art projects, a lot of video documentaries and working with a lot of musicians.
 I've always been very interested in these places where music and other art forms come together.
 The artists I look up to usually have the same approach.

 ## How are you relating to music technology?